Unidata/netcdf-c/docs/nczarr.md

 The first three contain meta-data objects in the form of a string representing a JSON-formatted dictionary.
-The NCZarr format uses the same objects as Zarr, but inserts NCZarr specific key-value pairs in them to hold NCZarr specific information The value of each of these keys is a JSON dictionary containing a variety of NCZarr specific information.
+The NCZarr format uses the same objects as Zarr, but inserts NCZarr specific attributes in the *.zattr* object to hold NCZarr specific information The value of each of these attributes is a JSON dictionary containing a variety of NCZarr specific information.

-These keys are as follows:
+These attributes are as follows:

-_\_nczarr_superblock\__ -- this is in the top level group -- key _/.zarr_.
+_\_nczarr_superblock\__ -- this is in the top level group's *.zattr* object.
 It is in effect the "superblock" for the dataset and contains any netcdf specific dataset level information.
 It is also used to verify that a given key is the root of a dataset.
-Currently it contains the following key(s):
+Currently it contains one key that is ignored and is only to ensure that older netcdf library versions do not crash.
-* "version" -- the NCZarr version defining the format of the dataset.
+* "version" -- the NCZarr version defining the format of the dataset (deprecated).

-_\_nczarr_group\__ -- this key appears in every _.zgroup_ object.
+_\_nczarr_group\__ -- this key appears in every group's _.zattr_ object.
 It contains any netcdf specific group information.
 Specifically it contains the following keys:
 * "dims" -- the name and size of shared dimensions defined in this group, as well an optional flag indictating if the dimension is UNLIMITED.